hannes-dahlberg/laravel-vue/readme.md

 ## Laravel Echo and Redis
 To broadcast event from Laravel to the front-end you will need the Laravel echo server running.
 Install (on dev-box) with `npm install laravel-echo-server -g` .
 You can now run the echo server using `npm run echo`.
 All commands are to be executed in the dev-box for this to work.
 Any configurations for laravel-echo-server can be found in `laravel-echo-server.json`.

+## TinyMCE with responsivefilemanager
+This repo comes prepared with a TinyMCE component for VueJS using the responsivefilemanager add-on.
+For the responsivefilemanager to work PHP-GD needs to be installed.
+[Check PHP.net for more info](http://php.net/manual/en/image.installation.php)

 # ~ Notice ~
 ### Bluebird
 The library Bluebird will generate the warning "unreachable code after return statement" in some browsers (Firefox).
 [You can read about it here](http://stackoverflow.com/questions/24987896/how-does-bluebirds-util-tofastproperties-function-make-an-objects-properties).
 There's nothing wrong with the repo code but rather has something to do with the Bluebird library.